abdelkimo/or-tools/doc_sources/MANUAL/source/index.rst

     This manual is intended to give you the necessary knowledge to use the library and explore the reference manual by yourself.
 We describe the basic concepts but also how to customize your search in Constraint Programming (CP).
-One of the strength of our library is its routing solver in CP to solve arc- and vehicle routing problems with constraints.
+One of the strength of our library is its routing solver in CP to solve node- and vehicle routing problems with constraints.
 We describe how to customize your routing algorithms.
 After reading this manual, you will be able to understand our way of coding and how to use the full potential of our library.